 The Romanian Virtual Private Network (VPN) CyberGhost has developed a reputation as one of the best budget VPNs around.
-Capable of unblocking popular streaming sites like Netflix, easy to use, and possessing a huge array of 3,600+ servers, ...
+Capable of unblocking popular streaming sites like Netflix, easy to use, and possessing a huge array of + servers, CyberGhost ...

-Romanian VPN CyberGhost offers an affordable, efficient service, with a no logs policy, solid encryption, and a generally strong reputation within the online security community.
+Romanian VPN CyberGhost offers affordable, efficient service, with a no-logs policy, solid encryption, and a generally strong reputation within the online security community.
 But this article isn’t going to sell the all-around features ...